 Superintendent Dr. Talisa L. Dixon

-Dr. Talisa Dixon is in her first year as the Superintendent/CEO of Columbus City Schools.
+Dr. Talisa Dixon is in her third year as the Superintendent and Chief Executive Officer of Columbus City Schools.
 She began her tenure in March 2019 after five years leading the Cleveland Heights-University Heights City School District in Northeast Ohio.